Antonov-S/petsoft-app/README.md

 ### Key Features:

-- protected routes available only to registered users
+- Protected routes available only to registered users
-- dashboard with all available pets
+- Dashboard with all available pets
-- full CRUD and optimistic UI implemented with server actions
+- Full CRUD and optimistic UI implemented with server actions
 - JWT is stored in a cookie (Authentication)
-- redirect rules via Next-Auth
+- Redirect rules via Next-Auth

 ### Built With: